Nieuwlaar/trustchain-superapp/app/src/README-eurotoken-payment-request.md

 - Even though our implementation of link sharing is very straight forward, during this progress there is no guarantee that the person behind the public key is the intended benficiary.
 The suggestion for the future is that, a validation mechanism should be implemented either in the server (with a trusted authority) or user to make sure the link is shared by a receiver linked to the strong identity (for example passport-enrolled identity in the app)

+- Implement a multi-payer system to enable multiple payer pay to same user and overview of payers to the payment system

+- Tying the payment request to the identity of the requester

+- Advertise and update IP and ports of clients to the exchange server so that they can be found there easily

 ## Testings: